Rom-Com - This American Life

 The one thing you know for sure when you're watching a romantic comedy is that it's going to turn out okay in the end.
 When you're living one?
 Not so much.
-This week for Valentine's Day, stories that unfold like rom-coms.
+This week, stories that unfold like rom-coms.

 Prologue

 Romantic comedies usually don’t get much respect.
-But with Valentine’s Day approaching, This American Life producer Neil Drumming explains what’s so great about them.
+Producer Neil Drumming explains what’s so great about them.
 (5 minutes)

 Meet Cute

-Actor Daniel Radcliffe reads a short piece of fiction, “The Present,” from Simon’s book of short stories “The Last Girlfriend on Earth.”
+Actor Daniel Radcliffe reads a short piece of fiction, “The Present,” from Simon Rich’s book of short stories “The Last Girlfriend on Earth.”
 (10 minutes)

 The Obstacle